 Test with social.
 Once you have a sense of how you would like to deploy nostalgia, social media is a terrific medium to test your strategy and learn from the results.
 Recent research by History Factory and Certus Insights found that of the 1,000 adults surveyed, 72% said they would find nostalgic posts from brands they follow on social media interesting.
 After all, there’s a reason why we have #ThrowbackThursday and #FlashbackFriday.

-Use and invest in an archives.
-If your organization has an archives, use it.
+Use and invest in archives.
+If your organization has an archive, use it.
 If it doesn’t, begin making the case for your organization to invest in an archives program.
-An archives is one of the core memory centers for your organization and an essential resource for preserving IP, using your heritage and collecting the history of tomorrow.
+An archive is one of the core memory centers for your organization and an essential resource for preserving IP, using your heritage, and collecting the history of tomorrow.

 Clients who turned to History Factory to leverage nostalgia: